 Research has shown the susceptibility of agricultural productivity to fluctuations in interest rates, especially in emerging countries like Nigeria.
-Bolarinwa and Fakoya (2011) showed that high-interest rates have been a key hindrance to agricultural development in Nigeria, restricting farmers' access to cheap finance and diminishing their ability to invest in inputs and technology.
+Bolarinwa and Fakoya (2011) showed that highinterest rates have been a key hindrance to agricultural development in Nigeria, restricting farmers' access to cheap finance and diminishing their ability to invest in inputs and technology.
 Similarly, Ajetomobi and Binuomote (2006) proved that cutting interest rates might dramatically enhance agricultural production by expanding farmers' access to financing and allowing them to engage in yield-improving inputs and techniques.

 3.0 Methods